Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 The Camino planners in all their infinite wisdom determined that it was best to follow the highway for most of the remaining portion of the day.
 Do I sound excited?
 Humph!
 I have never, ever been a fan of following a motorway on a Camino.
 No how, no way!

-The only possible reason I could think of for this change, is that in not quite a kilometer slogging along beside the E-1, there is a shaded area, with a fountain that we passed, see below.
+The only possible reason I could think of for this change, is that in not quite a kilometer slogging along beside the AP-9, there is a shaded area, with a fountain that we passed, see below.
 There were two peregrinos cooling their feet in the water when we passed by, or we would have stopped.
 Maybe the old route that parallels this one to the east caught a lot of pilgrims overheated and dehydrated?
 I don't know.

 Pass By Fuente on Day Seven of the English WayPass By Fuente on Day Seven of the English Way